Table of Contents

 Graymail Enterprise Email Management

 In enterprise organisations, graymail can be difficult to manage as some recipients want to receive such messages while others may perceive them as spam.
-For example, a recipient in the marketing department may elect to receive updates on industry conferences while an employee in human resources may see these mailers as spam.
+For example, a recipient in the marketing department may elect to receive updates on industry conferences, while an employee in human resources may see these mailers as spam.

 Enterprises can utilise managed services for email security to provide a way for employees to allow desired graymail into their inboxes while filtering out unwanted spam emails.
-These enterprise email management services protect organisation in a number of ways, including targeting threats, providing email security, security awareness training, and more.
+These enterprise email management services protect organisations in a number of ways, including targeting threats, providing email security, security awareness training, and more.
 Email protection services send out a graymail and spam digest, sometimes daily, to allow users to select the emails they want to send through to their inbox.
 With the extra shield of protection, these services can prevent malicious attacks on an organisation where the line between spam and graymail may otherwise have been blurred.

 Email security is evolving, especially as workers shift to working from home.
 Get the latest Gartner Market Guide for Email Security to learn about the latest threats and what to consider to ensure maximum email security protection.